-Apps want your attention and notifications are the best way to get it.
+Apps want your attention, and notifications are the best way to get it.
 And if you open them, you can find yourself 20 minutes later still on Facebook.
 Not reading a book or working.

 Delete needless apps

-Do you honestly need all your social media available with just a couple moves of your thumb?
+Do you honestly need all your social media available with just a couple of moves of your thumb?

 Use your phone more often

 But texting can be addictive.
-Every single time you get a message, your brain releases a hormone called dopamine, which gives you an instant pleasure.
+Every single time you get a message, your brain releases a hormone called dopamine, which gives you instant pleasure.
 Sounds familiar?
 You love that notification sound and the view of someone writing a message to you, right?
 In fact, you love that shot of dopamine that follows.
-You wait for someone’s reply and jump into other conversation, you talk about various stuff and spend hours talking to people without anything happening.
+You wait for someone’s reply and jump into another conversation.
+You talk about various stuff and spend hours talking to people without anything happening.